openutm/deployment/constructing_environment_files.md

 ### Change password

 It is recommended that you change the password immediately at this step.
+You can also change your admin username.

 ![login](images/environment_files_help/step_1b_change_password.jpg)